-The message our décor sends isn’t just about organization and cleanliness; it should be a strong statement about selection, quality, pricing, friendliness, dependability, trustworthiness, and professionalism.
+The message our store design sends isn’t just about organization and cleanliness; it should be a strong statement about selection, quality, pricing, friendliness, dependability, trustworthiness, and professionalism.
 The message should be consistent with and reinforce the image we’re working so hard and spending so much to build.

-If the image we want is low prices, perhaps we need sparse décor with simple fixtures, open fluorescent lighting, piled-high displays, plenty of sale signs, and bustle and commotion.
-But that design works hard against us if the image we want is almost anything else—fashion, leisure fun, reliable performance, trustworthy expertise, safety and security….
+If the image we want is low prices, perhaps we need a store design of simple fixtures, open fluorescent lighting, piled-high displays, plenty of sale signs, and bustle and commotion.
+But that retail design works hard against us if the image we want is almost anything else—fashion, leisure fun, reliable performance, trustworthy expertise, safety and security….

-We tend to ignore the message our décor sends because we see it every day, but our customers cannot.
+We tend to ignore the message our retail design and display sends because we see it every day, but our customers cannot.
 They have trouble imagining fashion as the latest when our wallpaper is twenty years old, furniture as attractive when it’s stored on warehouse shelves, tools as reliable and safe when they’re displayed haphazardly, or musical instruments as fun when they’re stacked in their cases on shelves.

-Design and décor should be a careful and emphatic expression of our marketing message.
+Retail design, décor, and display should be a careful and emphatic expression of our marketing message.
 Straddling the fence or being non-committal not only misses a valuable opportunity, it muddles customers’ understanding.

 Potential customers who aren’t aware we have what they’re looking for drive right by us to a store they believe does.
 As a result we can’t afford to waste any opportunity to show our product in its best light and impress upon customers the breadth and depth of our selection.